zhangbsn-gt/developer.gov.sg/collections/_communities/building-a-community/resources/interview-with-mindy-lim.md

 ### What does success look like for you?

 We are driven by data, and we are avid fans of feedback metrics to measure our success.
 A key marker of success for us is the tracking of numbers at our events – whether there is an increase in the number of attendees, retention rates for our community Meetup, and tournament participation numbers.

-<p style="text-align: center;"><i>“Progressively, we are looking to also measure success in a qualitative manner such as examining the outcome and impact our initiatives have on an entire agency.”</i></p>
+<p class="has-text-center"><i>“Progressively, we are looking to also measure success in a qualitative manner such as examining the outcome and impact our initiatives have on an entire agency.”</i></p>

 ### How do you attract new community members and retain existing ones?

 We attract new community members through word of mouth!
 As the saying goes, “Take care of your employees and they will take care of your customers.”
 Similarly, when you treat your community members right, they will be your best advocates.

-<p></p>